 - Report smishing texts to your mobile provider by texting 7726

 Have you been spoofed?
 Spoofing is when a caller falsifies the caller ID displayed to disguise their identity.
 The incoming call may look like a neighbor (a local number) or from a company or government agency.
 You may not be able to tell right away if an incoming call is spoofed.
 Take extreme caution before giving out your personal identifying information.

 The fastest growing form of identity theft is called "Account Hijacking".
 Account Hijacking occurs when a criminal obtains your personal financial information and uses it to take over your accounts.
 Fortunately, there are steps you can take to protect yourself.
-Click Here to download this brief guide on how to prevent identity theft.
+Click Here to learn more on how to prevent identity theft.

-On this page you will also find explanation of various techniques used for financial fraud and identity theft, preventative actions you can take, and also what to do if you fall victim.
+On this page, you will also find an explanation of various techniques used for financial fraud and identity theft, preventative actions you can take, and what to do if you fall victim.

 For example, a common telephone fraud attempt will begin with a recorded message saying something like...
 "We have detected unusual activity on your account and your debit card has been inactivated.
 Please follow these instructions to verify your account and reactivate your card."
 The phone number for these calls is blocked.

 Telco Community Credit Union (Telco) will never make a call like this!
 The calls are an attempt at fraud called "phishing", which means a criminal is trying to trick people into providing their account information.
 Your card has not likely been compromised, the phone numbers being called are random.